crossplane/crossplane/docs/stacks-guide-aws.md

 ### Route Table

-A [Route Table][] sets rules to direct traffic in a virtual network.
-We use a Route Table to redirect internet traffic from all Subnets to the Internet Gateway instance that we created in previous step.
+A [Route Table][] specifies rules to direct traffic in a virtual network.
+We use a Route Table to redirect internet traffic from all Subnets to the Internet Gateway instance that we created in the previous step.

 ```bash
 # build route table yaml